DarkiCraft/Singularity/README.md

 (I CAN FINALLY WORK ON THIS AGAIN IN THE SUMMERS WOOHOOO!!!)

 SingularityLib is a C++ header-only Linear Algebra library heavily inspired by [Eigen](https://eigen.tuxfamily.org/index.php?title=Main_Page) with a focus on compile-time metaprogramming.

-## What this project aims to do:
+It’s built as a hobby project to learn and experiment with advanced C++ techniques.

+## Goals:
-- Allow Linear Algebra operations on matrices, vectors, and fields.
+- Provide linear algebra operations on matrices, vectors, and fields
-- Provide pluggable, user-defined storage backends (Cores) with full operation support.
+- Enable pluggable user-defined storage backends ("Cores") with full operation support
-- Be a fun and educational project for me.

-## What this project does NOT aim to do:
+- Serve as a learning ground for exploring template metaprogramming and library design

+## Non-Goals
-- Compete with Eigen or any major Linear Algebra library.
-This is not production-grade and never will be.
+- Competing with Eigen or any industrial-grade linear algebra library
-- Guarantee perfectly optimized runtime performance.
-I’m not chasing matrix optimization — this is a personal learning journey, not a benchmark contest.
+- Providing runtime-optimized or dynamic-memory-backed performance
+- Offering full production-grade guarantees or widespread platform portability

+## Known limitations:
+- All data is stack-allocated by design, for zero runtime overhead.
+  - This imposes strict practical limits on object sizes (e.g., ~256×256 matrices are typically safe).
+  - Larger sizes may result in stack overflow or crashes, depending on your system and compiler settings.
+  - If you need massive matrices, this library probably isn’t the right fit — intentionally so.

 ## Status:
-Haven't worked on this in a while because of exams but I intend to in the very near future.

-I appreciate all criticism, and all support <3
+Working on the API :)

+All feedback and criticism is welcome — I’m here to learn <3